 Account-based selling (ABS) is a B2B sales strategy that focuses effort on specific, named target accounts rather than broad prospect lists.
 It involves deep account research, multi-threaded stakeholder engagement, and personalized messaging tailored to each account's specific business context and buying triggers.
 ABS is the sales execution counterpart to account-based marketing (ABM) and is most effective for enterprise deals with large buying committees, deal sizes above $50K, and complex evaluation processes.

-Account-based marketing (ABM) focuses on targeting and engaging specific accounts through marketing channels: targeted ads, personalized content, event invitations, and brand awareness within the buying committee.
-Account-based selling (ABS) focuses on sales-led engagement: stakeholder mapping, personalized outreach, discovery conversations, and deal progression.
+Account-based marketing (ABM) targets and engages specific accounts through marketing channels: targeted ads, personalized content, event invitations, and brand awareness within the buying committee.
+Account-based selling (ABS) is sales-led: stakeholder mapping, personalized outreach, discovery conversations, and deal progression.
 ABM creates awareness and engagement.
 ABS converts that engagement into pipeline and revenue.
-The most effective programs coordinate both.
+The most effective programs coordinate both against the same account list.

 How many accounts should an ABS program target?